-Before Check 21 legislation, magnetic ink was required so that, as the paper check moved through the clearing process, banks’ MICR reader/sorters could automatically “read” the account number and routing number on the check.
+Before Check 21 legislation, checks required magnetic ink so that, as the paper check moved through the clearing process, banks’ MICR reader/sorters could automatically “read” the account number and routing number on the check.

 So what is the MICR line or MICR number used for?
 Today, the vast majority of checks are cleared by scanning them and using the image of the check to move through the payments system or converting them to an ACH electronic transaction (Check 21).
 Where the system used to rely on many scans and “reads” of the characters on a check, now the MICR read happens just once, to capture the information during its transition to an electronic format.

 In more recent years, there have been questions in the industry about the need for the magnetic ink on checks.
 Some may think it’s cost-effective to avoid printing checks with the more expensive magnetic ink.
 However, the magnetic ink has always been legally required on the check as a payment instrument and that requirement still exists today.
 According to the Federal Reserve and the Accredited Standards Committee X9 (for financial industry standards), in order for a check to be treated as a cash item, it must contain MICR.